Ticonderoga-class cruiser: Replacement

-Due to the large overlap in size and capabilities of its guided missile cruisers and destroyers, the Navy eventually coalesced them into a single class of large multi-mission ships with an emphasis on air and missile defense called Large Surface Combatants (LSC); in 2018, the Navy stated that a future LSC would have capabilities of the Flight III Arleigh Burke-class guided-missile destroyers as a starting baseline while having future growth margins and air defense command and control of the Ticonderoga class.
-Consequently, the short-term replacement for the first decommissioned cruisers is the Flight III Arleigh Burke class starting in the mid-2020s, while the last of the Ticonderoga-class cruisers and Flights I and II of the Arleigh Burke class will be replaced by the DDG(X) program in the early 2030s.
+Due to the large overlap in size and capabilities of its guided-missile cruisers and destroyers, the Navy eventually coalesced them into a single class of large, multimission ships with an emphasis on air and missile defense called Large Surface Combatants (LSC); in 2018, the Navy stated that a future LSC would have capabilities of the Flight III Arleigh Burke-class guided-missile destroyers as a starting baseline, while having future growth margins and air defense command and control of the Ticonderoga class.
+Consequently, the short-term replacement for the first decommissioned cruisers is the Flight III Arleigh Burke class starting in the mid-2020s, while the last of the Ticonderoga-class cruisers and Flights I and II of the Arleigh Burke class are to be replaced by the DDG(X) program in the early 2030s.
 The program office was established in June 2021, and design work was contracted starting in February 2022.
 Despite the designation, the DDG(X) is expected to be considerably larger and at least as capable as the Ticonderoga class.